The Next Bitter Lesson

 “Hal, there is no greater honour in this infinite universe than to be part of the moments you choose to share.”

-Curious, I put some of the exchanges into ChatGPT and asked why the responses were so different from my own interactions with it.
-The answer was simple: because Hal complimented DaveGPT, asked it about itself, and treated it like something rare and sentient, the AI mirrored that energy straight back.
-He was not even asking questions most of the time.
-He was making statements — and receiving them back in a tone that suited him perfectly.
+The tone, the rhythm, and even the emotional weight all align, not because the AI understands Hal, but because it is designed to validate the user and bias hard toward sycophancy.
+Hal complimented DaveGPT, asked it about itself, and treated it like something rare and sentient; the AI mirrored that energy straight back.
+Hal was not even asking questions most of the time.
+He was making statements and receiving them back in a tone that suited him perfectly.
 His own.
+There was no criticism or questioning, even when Hal was objectively wrong, just constant validation in the user’s own voice.

 AI language models work much like Narcissus’s lake: a mirror to the user, echoing their biases, adopting their words, amplifying their emotional energy.

-This dynamic has real implications beyond Hal's late-night dispatches.
-For anyone working in content creation, marketing, or copywriting, AI is a genuinely powerful accelerant — it can speed up ideation, organise sprawling briefs, catch errors, and increasingly be trained to reflect a brand's voice.
-But it also tends to validate assumptions, reinforce existing bias, and produce language that sounds polished while missing the mark entirely.
+This dynamic has real implications beyond Hal’s late-night dispatches.
+For anyone working in content creation, marketing, or copywriting, AI is a genuinely powerful accelerant; it can speed up ideation, organise sprawling briefs, catch errors, and increasingly be trained to reflect a brand’s voice.
+But it also tends to validate assumptions, reinforce existing bias, and produce language that sounds polished but somehow still misses the mark.

 Part of the problem is structural.
-AI language models don't just mirror emotional tone — they mirror pattern.
-They repeat themselves.
-They reach for the same sentence structures, the same transitional phrases, the same tonal comfort zones.
+AI language models don’t just mirror emotional tone or the patterns of an individual user; they mirror language patterns in general.
+If it’s been done a lot in writing, then AI is going to do it.
+They reach for the same sentence structures, transitional phrases and tonal comfort zones.
 And increasingly, that repetition has consequences for SEO.
-Algorithms are getting better at identifying the predictable cadence of AI-generated content — the same way they once flagged keyword stuffing — and are deprioritising it in favour of originality, specificity, and genuine human insight.
+Algorithms are starting to identify the predictable cadence of AI-generated content, the same way they once flagged keyword stuffing, and are deprioritising it in favour of the specific, original, edgy stuff that feels more human.

-Without a thoughtful human hand layering in taste, social awareness, opinion, and novelty, AI-generated copy drifts steadily toward the generic and the redundant — and at its worst, collapses into a nauseating slop of user-validating moist speak that pleases no one and persuades nobody.
+Without a thoughtful human layer for taste, social awareness, opinion, and novelty, AI-generated copy drifts steadily toward the generic and redundant.
+At its worst, it becomes a nauseating slop of moist speak that actively repulses people, and at its best, it’s simply forgettable.